 |Contract Value||The dollar amount of the contract (ACV).|

-Required (*) and noteworthy user attributes include the following:
+Required (*) and noteworthy account attributes include the following.
+See user-level system and core attributes for a detailed list.

 |Account ID*||Every user must be associated with an account.
 A user can be associated with more than one account.|